 Requirements for a Minor in Business Administration

-A student who selects Accounting as a minor must complete 18 semester hours of course work beyond which must include:
+A student who selects Business Administration as a minor must complete 18 semester hours of course work beyond the hours required for the primary degree.
+These additional 18 hours of coursework is listed below.